-Here are some FAQs (and answers), in no particular order, that frequently come our way.
-We thought we would compile them in one easy-to-find locale, and update regularly.
+Here are some FAQs (and answers), in no particular order, that frequently comes our way.
+We thought we would compile them in one easy-to-find locale, and update them regularly.
 Feel free to reach out, should you have others, and we will answer as many as we can.

 Do you only have enough place settings for the two of you?
 What if you have guests?

 Well, that is actually two questions. 😉 First, we have about 4 place settings, a back-up for the two of us, so we do not have to constantly wash dishes, but also enough for a couple of guests to dine with us.
 When we have more than one guest, we usually adapt.
 Bowls become options where a plate would be the more traditional choice, etc. It always works out.

 We currently live in Beaufort, North Carolina, in a small bungalow by the sea.

 What happened with going the tiny home route?

 We gave it a practice run.
 Circumstances made it where we had to make a change (Hurricane Florence).
 It is not completely off the table.
 We still find the enjoyment of living small/tiny, though it is not in the conventional definition of what is considered a “tiny home.”

 What was the business that you owned for years that you mention in some of your blogs?